 The Indiana Academy of Science Community Grants will be distributed through a competitive process to Indiana Academy of Science senior scientist members in good standing who have been actively involved in the work of the Academy for at least 3 consecutive years, to include attendance and participation in the Academy Annual Meetings.
 Members serving on the Indiana Community Grants Committee are ineligible for receipt of a Indiana Community Grant.
 Preference will be given to:

-Grant requests should be emailed to CommunityGrantofINAcademyofSci@gmail.com by April 1, 2023, for the 2023 grant cycle.
+Grant requests should be emailed to email@example.com with the subject line *2024 COMMUNITY GRANT APPLICATION* by April 15, 2024, for the 2024 grant cycle.
 Academy members may submit only one grant request per year, and an organization can only receive one grant from the Academy per fiscal year.
 Please include the following in your request:

 Grant funds may not be used to promote or engage in criminal acts of violence, terrorism, hate crimes, the destruction of any state, or discrimination on the basis of race, national origin, religion, military and veteran status, disability, sex, age, gender identity or sexual orientation, or support of any entity that engages in these activities.